 On May 4 the Crones registered for their rationed sugar allowance - 1/2 pound per person per week.
 Mrs. Cram brings in three Showy Orchis for the Garden (Orchis spectabilis) and on the 13th they take her along on a Wednesday visit to their cabin at Cedar Creek.

 Robert Dassett Jr. was in on the 16th.
 He was a young teacher who loved the Garden and birding, later joining the Friends in 1960, becoming a board member in 1970 and President in 1971.
 The next day he was back with Whitney Eastman to join in the great birding.
-(1) Birding was the best in May.
+(1) Birding was the best in May of 1942.
 Martha wrote on the 19th: (2)

 “A red letter day.
 This was record breaking birding.
 She listed 44 species of birds that day including 19 different warblers.”